yunju812/Public-Transportation-Analytics/README.md

 **Note:** All data in this project is simulated for demonstration purposes.

-This project analyzes public transportation usage and trends using a MySQL database.
-The dataset includes three interconnected tables:
+## Executive Summary

+This project demonstrates the use of MySQL to analyze public transportation data, uncovering key insights about ridership patterns, station usage, and line performance.
+Through advanced SQL queries, joins, aggregations, and window functions, it identifies high-traffic and underutilized stations, evaluates ridership trends over time, and provides data-driven recommendations for optimizing urban transit.

 ## Dataset Structure